Someone Loved by Someone Else

 Finally, she yelled, “STOP BEATING UP MY FRIEND!”

 Taken aback, I stopped.
 Then the words sank in and I laughed.
 Her uncharacteristic outburst and choice of words allowed me to see what I otherwise could not.
-I saw myself not as myself but as Shelley's friend — someone loved by someone else — and realized that I was being harsher on myself than I ever would on a friend.
+I saw myself not as myself but as Shelley's friend — someone loved by someone else — and realized that I was being harsher on myself than I ever would be on a friend.
 If a friend were in my situation, I would have genuinely seen their failings as human and focused instead on how to make things better.
 So why hold someone to an unforgiving standard just because that someone is me?

 It sounds corny, but in that moment I finally understood the popular adage that you have to love yourself, so that even when friends aren't there to defend you, you can be your own advocate, friend, and fan.